fuz_css

 #

-Interpreters dynamically generate CSS for class names that aren't in the static definitions (which can be extended via class_definitions or replaced with include_default_definitions: false).
+Interpreters dynamically generate CSS for class names that aren't in the static definitions (which can be extended via class_definitions or replaced with include_default_classes: false).
 The default CSS-literal syntax and modifier support are both implemented as interpreters, which you can extend or replace.

 For advanced use cases, you can define custom interpreters that generate CSS from arbitrary class name patterns.
 This is similar to UnoCSS's dynamic rules, which also use regex + function patterns.
 An interpreter has a regex pattern and an interpret function that returns CSS (or null to pass):